wunki/degreed-architecture/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Read everything you need to know about the Degreed architecture in these docs."
+description: "Read everything you need to know about the Degreed architecture, from data APIs, through Event-Driven Architecture, we got you covered."
-lead: "Read everything you need to know about the Degreed architecture in these docs."
+lead: "Read everything you need to know about the Degreed architecture, from data APIs, through Event-Driven Architecture, we got you covered."
 date: 2021-01-29
 lastmod: 2021-01-29
 draft: false